oheil/NormalizeQuantiles.jl/README.md

 #### For julia version >= 0.4:

-The function 'normalizeQuantiles' always returns an array of equal dimension as the input matrix and of type Array{Float} or Array{Nullable{Float}}.
+The function 'normalizeQuantiles' always returns an array of equal dimension as the input matrix and of type `Array{Float}` or `Array{Nullable{Float}}`.

-`NA` values are of type Nullable{Float} and are treated as random missing values and the result value will be Nullable{Float} again.
+`NA` values are of type `Nullable{Float}` and are treated as random missing values and the result value will be `Nullable{Float}` again.
 Because of this expected randomness the function returns varying results on successive calls with the same array containing `NA` values.
 See "Remarks on data with `NA`" below.

-Float can be Float64 or Float32 depending on your environment
+`Float` can be `Float64` or `Float32` depending on your environment

 #### For julia version 0.3:

-The function 'normalizeQuantiles' always returns a DataArray of equal dimension as the input matrix.
+The function 'normalizeQuantiles` always returns a `DataArray` of equal dimension as the input matrix.

-`NA` values are treated as random missing values and the result value will be NA again.
+`NA` values are treated as random missing values and the result value will be `NA` again.
 Because of this expected randomness the function returns varying results on successive calls with the same array containing `NA` values.

 ## Data prerequisites